AdaCore/learn/content/courses/whats-new-in-ada-2022/chapters/image_attribute.rst

 ------------------------------------

-In Ada 2022, you can apply the :ada:`'Image` attribute to any type, including records, array, access types, and private types.
+In Ada 2022, you can apply the :ada:`'Image` attribute to any type, including records, arrays, access types, and private types.
 Let's see how this works.
 We'll define array, record, and access types and corresponding objects and then convert these objects to strings and print them: